 With Camberwell being a stone’s throw away from our office in Canterbury, Victoria – we’re lucky to have designed and constructed many beautiful gardens in the area.
 Our Camberwell Elm Garden remains one of our all-time favourite designs.

 When commencing the design process, we start by looking at existing elements we’d like to keep from the original garden and build the design from there.
 For this garden, our clients wanted to keep the tennis court and pool in place and the stunning elm tree that grew in the garden’s centre.
 Outdoor entertaining, a pavilion and a kitchen garden were high on the priority list for inclusions.

 We removed all existing paving and introduced new granite paving.
-Two areas of Filetti ‘Endicott’ feature paving was also used to frame a large existing Elm tree and create a canvas for Buxus spheres of varying sizes to poke through.
+Two areas of Endicott Filetti feature paving were used to frame the elm tree and to create a canvas for Buxus spheres of varying sizes to poke through.

-The newly constructed contemporary pavilion houses a fully functioning outdoor kitchen, including a teppanyaki grill and bbq, a dining and lounge space, fireplace, sound system and retractable blinds.
+The newly constructed pool pavilion houses a fully functioning outdoor kitchen, including a teppanyaki grill and BBQ, a dining and lounge space, a fireplace, a sound system and retractable blinds.
 We included windows in the pavilion to enable the owners and their guests to immerse themselves in the surrounding perennial bed.

-We truly loved every minute of this project and are confident our clients will love every minute they spend in it!
+We truly loved every minute of creating our Camberwell Elm project and are confident our clients will love every minute they spend in it.